 diary written by one of the members of the 2010 tour

-Because this tour is with a
+Because this tour is

 small group, and because it has a substantial fixed cost (ie coach